An equivalence of moment closure and nonlinear variational approximation of the Fokker-Planck equation for dilute polymeric flow: Nonlinear variational approximation

 \section{Nonlinear variational approximation}

+Our main result relies on two ingredients: an abstract variational projection principle, and the invariance of the Gaussian manifold under the Hookean configurational operator.
+In this section, we provide the formalism independently of the Gaussian choice, while in \cref{sec:hookean}, the specific application is presented.

-In this section, we introduce the abstract framework for our time-depen\-dent variational approximation for the Fokker--Planck equation.
+Here, we introduce the abstract framework for our time-depen\-dent variational approximation.
 The solution is approximated by a parametrized ansatz manifold of probability densities, and its time evolution is determined via a Dirac–Frenkel type variational principle that enforces weighted orthogonality of the residual with respect to the manifold’s tangent space.